-Government must put proposal into action
+Government must translate proposal into action

-From the onset, the commission’s final report was meant to serve as a general blueprint for the political decision-making process, rather than already providing a detailed manual on how to proceed.
-However, according to the commission's leadership, the proposal carefully balances the interests of all stakeholders, which is why the government should follow its recommendations as closely as possible.
+From the onset, the commission’s final report was meant to serve as a general blueprint for political decision-making rather than a detailed manual on how to proceed.
+However, according to the commission's leadership, the proposal takes the interests of all main stakeholders into account, which is why it urges the government to follow its recommendations as closely as possible.

 Twofold implementation process

 The process of implementing the phase-out is split up into two fields of action:

 A. Structural economic change – support for lignite mining regions